Unified thermal model for photohadronic neutrino production in astrophysical sources

 We also compare, in the right panel of Fig.~\ref{thecomparison}, the flavor composition obtained using the thermal model with the broken power-law flavor composition for the two benchmark examples for AGN and GRBs.
+In addition, we show the result for the Band function model of the benchmark GRB; the corresponding curve is practically superimposed on the solid line for the broken power-law model.
+As in the case of the all-flavor neutrino flux, the flavor composition also shows only very small changes in the region corresponding to the peak of the neutrino flux, which are related to the small changes in the target photon spectrum near the break energy.
 Since only electron and muon neutrinos are produced at the source, it is sufficient to represent the fraction of electron neutrinos at the source to capture the entire flavor structure\footnote{In this way we however lose the information on the ratio of neutrinos and antineutrinos.}.
 In both cases we find that the flavor composition is well reproduced in the high energy range.
 Only at low energies, far from the peak of the spectrum, the fraction of electron neutrinos and antineutrinos is not well reproduced by the thermal model.